 For the Garlicky Lemon-Pepper Sauce

-Add the boiled cauliflower florets, almond milk, lemon juice, nutritional yeast, sea salt, and black pepper to a high-speed blender.
+- Add the boiled cauliflower florets, almond milk, cashews, lemon juice, nutritional yeast, sea salt, and black pepper to a high-speed blender (do not use a food processor).

-Taste and season with more sea salt and black pepper, if desired.
+- Taste and generously season with more sea salt and black pepper to taste.